 Blake is passionate about his family and motivated by uplifting people around him and helping them reach their potential.
 Much of the Nu Skin culture reflects these values.
 He enjoys snow skiing and water sports with his family.
 He’s a sport enthusiast and loves watching all kinds of sporting events.
 A life-long learner, Blake is always interested in trying new things, such as painting or even playing the ukulele, and has fun with everything he does.

 Founder, Senior Vice President

-Tillotson is also involved in many philanthropic efforts.
+Sandie is also involved in many philanthropic efforts.
 She is a trustee of the Nu Skin Force for Good Foundation, a private foundation established to improve the lives of children by offering them hope for a life free from disease, illiteracy and poverty.
-Tillotson also serves as vice president of Seacology, an international environmental non-profit organization that focuses on saving endangered species, habitats and cultures of islands throughout the world.
-Tillotson has a bachelor’s degree in education from Brigham Young University and taught in various Utah Public Schools.
+She also serves as vice president of Seacology, an international environmental non-profit organization that focuses on saving endangered species, habitats and cultures of islands throughout the world.

 Steven J. Lund

 Co-Founder, Executive Chairman of the Board, Executive Director of Nourish the Children

 Steven J. Lund serves as executive chairman of the board for Nu Skin Enterprises.
 As an early co-Steven J. Lund serves as executive chairman of the board for Nu Skin Enterprises.
 As an early co-founder, Steve has served in multiple roles at the company including vice chairman of the board from 2006 to 2012, president and CEO from 1996 to 2003, and executive vice president of Nu Skin International.